-- 1. Candidates for new Directors are marked with (\). - 2.
+- 1. A candidate for new Director is marked with (). - 2.
 There is no special interest between the Company and the candidates. - 3.
 Hiroki Sasaki and Akira Niijima are candidates for Outside Directors. - 4.
+Hiroki Sasaki and Akira Niijima have been notified to Tokyo Stock Exchange and Osaka Securities Exchange as "Independent Directors". - 5.
 The following are items required to be noted about the candidates for Outside Directors: - (1) Reason for recommending the candidates for Outside Directors: - 1) Hiroki Sasaki possesses considerable experience and global knowledge as management executive and has been playing an important role, as an Outside Director, in ensuring transparency and fairness in the Company's management.
 Further, he has been providing the Company with valuable advice as a member of the Nomination Advisory Committee and the Compensation Advisory Committee of the Company.
-It is our judgment that we can strengthen our management organization further by receiving proper advice from him from an independent standpoint regarding our corporate management.
+It is our judgment that we can strengthen the Company's management organization further by receiving from him proper advice regarding the corporate management from an independent standpoint.
 We thus recommend his election to the board as an Outside Director for another year. - 2) Akira Niijima has accumulated considerable experience in both international and domestic businesses at an R&D oriented company similar to the Company and possesses valuable global knowledge.
 He has been playing an important role, as an Outside Director, in ensuring transparency and fairness in the Company's management.
 Further, he has been providing the Company with valuable advice as a member of the Nomination Advisory Committee and the Compensation Advisory Committee of the Company.
-It is our judgment that we can strengthen our management organization further by receiving proper advice from him from an independent standpoint regarding our corporate management.
+It is our judgment that we can strengthen the Company's management organization further by receiving from him proper advice regarding the corporate management from an independent standpoint.
 We thus recommend his election to the board as an Outside Director for another year.

-- (2) Number of years of service as Outside Director At the close of this General Meeting of Shareholders, Hiroki Sasaki and Akira Niijima will have served as Outside Director for two years. - (3) Regarding agreements limiting the liability of Outside Directors
+- (2) Number of years of service as Outside Director At the close of this General Meeting of Shareholders, Hiroki Sasaki and Akira Niijima will have served as Outside Director for five (5) years. - (3) Regarding agreements limiting the liability of Outside Directors

 To enable Outside Directors to effectively fulfill their expected roles, the Articles of Incorporation of the Company provide that the Company may conclude agreements with Outside Directors to the effect that liability of Outside Directors be limited.
+The Company has concluded such agreements with Hiroki Sasaki and Akira Niijima.
 The Company will maintain the existing agreement with each of the candidates for Outside Director, Hiroki Sasaki and Akira Niijima, if they are reelected as Outside Directors as proposed.

-Brief summary of the said agreement is as follows:
+Brief summary of the said agreements is as follows:

-\ The Outside Director shall be liable for damages up to the minimum amount of liability stipulated in Paragraph 1, Article 425 of the Companies Act should he or she become liable for damages caused to the Company as a result of negligence in the performance of his or her duties.

-\ The liability limitation described above shall be applicable in cases where the Outside Director performed the duties that became the cause of liability in good faith and without gross negligence.
+- Outside Director shall be liable for damages up to the minimum amount of liability stipulated in Paragraph 1, Article 425 of the Companies Act should he or she become liable for damages caused to the Company as a result of negligence in the performance of his or her duties. - The liability limitation described above shall be applicable in cases where Outside Director performed the duties that became the cause of liability in good faith and without gross negligence.